-In 2022, two years into the pandemic, with construction slow and archives closed and many Mills inquiries but no complete applications, staff took the opportunity to look at the program so far.
+In 2022, two years into the pandemic, with construction slow, archives closed, and many Mills inquiries but no complete applications, staff took the opportunity to look at the program so far.
 Topics included compliance with recorded work programs, effects of real estate and rent inflation, possible concerns about equity of the tax-based Mills assessment formula, participants' satisfaction with the tax outcomes and the program in general, and how to improve ongoing contact with participants,

-In the fourteen years from the first contract in 2007, 87 Mills Act contracts in Oakland have been recorded, from one to thirteen properties a year.
+In the fourteen years from the first contract in 2007 to 2022, 86 Mills Act contracts in Oakland were recorded, from one to thirteen properties a year.
 As was intended when Oakland created its Mills program, the great majority of contracts are with small residential properties, mostly owner-occupied single family houses and duplexes or small multi-unit income properties such as houses converted to two to four units.
 About fifteen larger projects are participating, including apartment and condo buildings, work-live conversions and other adaptive reuse projects.
 Staff used the program as an incentive to improve the preservation component in several significant adaptive reuse residential conversions that were already in progress in 2018 and 2020: 4690 Tompkins, 5701 International Blvd., 322 Broadway, and 674 23rd Street.

-Staff has not undertaken systematic checks of permit records for Mills Act properties as a way to monitor compliance.
+Staff has not undertaken systematic ongoing checks of permit records for Mills Act properties over the years as a way to monitor compliance.
 A few conscientious or proud owners have invited staff visits or submitted written reports and photos on their own initiative.
 These spontaneous reports have been rare but offer a model for self-reporting if time is not available for regular on-site inspections.
-Recent revisions to the Mills Act now require inspections every five years.
+Recent revisions to the Mills Act by the State require inspections every five years.

-In 2022 staff emailed all listed contract holders with copies of their work programs, asking for contact information, progress reports on the work program, and any comments about the Mills program.
-Those who did not respond or did not have email addresses on record were followed up by U.S. mail (regular and then certified).
-A few never responded.
-A few updated or confirmed contact information but said nothing else.
-Many sent thorough work progress reports and thoughtful comments on the program.

-In general, work programs are being carried out, though affected by availability of labor and materials, changing urgency of specific repairs, rising construction costs, and similar natural causes.
-Many owners report that tax reductions are far less than they expected and less than they planned on when designing their work programs.
-Most recognized the effect of inflation in the real estate and rental markets.
-Several said they appreciated even the smaller tax benefit as well as the encouragement and recognition for preservation.
-However, one owner in West Oakland intends to withdraw from the program by a Notice of Non-Renewal, citing unrealistic tax expectations vs cost of promised repairs.
+In 2022, staff emailed all listed contract holders with copies of their work programs, asking for updated contact information, progress reports on the work program, and any comments about the Mills program.
+In general, work programs were being carried out, though affected by availability of labor and materials, changing urgency of specific repairs, rising construction costs, and similar natural delays.
+Many owners reported that tax reductions are far less than they expected and less than they planned on when designing their work programs.
+Most recognized this as the effect of inflation in the real estate and rental markets, and several said they appreciated even the smaller tax benefit as well as the encouragement and recognition for preservation.
+This observation - also true in other cities - has been incorporated into information for new applicants, with a caution not to over-promise.

-Mills owners in Lakeshore-Trestle Glen reported explaining the program to new neighbors and encouraging them to consider applying.
 The Lakeshore neighborhood has enthusiastically supported the Mills Act, with 14 contracts that have assisted reversal of misguided window replacements, structural support on the neighborhood's hilly creekside lots, and much more.
-Lakeshore is second only to West Oakland which has 21 contracts, demonstrating the suitability of the program for neighborhoods of widely differing age, building stock, and economic character.
-Mills participants have also assisted each other as a virtual "brain trust" when staff has forwarded inquiries about their experience with accuracy of tax expectations, insurance for historic properties, window repair or replacement, asbestos siding removal, and other concerns.
+Lakeshore is second only to West Oakland which has 22 contracts, demonstrating the suitability of the program for neighborhoods of widely differing age, building stock, and economic character.
+Mills participants have assisted each other as a virtual "brain trust" when staff has forwarded inquiries about their experience with accuracy of tax expectations, insurance for historic properties, window repair or replacement, asbestos siding removal, and other shared concerns.

-About 14 properties have changed hands since their original contracts, and two more are currently listed for sale.
-The model contract form (Attachment 5, p.
-2) needs to require more detailed owner contact information and notification to the City when contact or ownership changes.
-In 2018 one seller and buyer arranged a site meeting with staff to review the property and update the work program, but most transfers through real estate agents do not seem to inform the buyer about the Mills contract (even though it is recorded on the title and runs with the property).
-Staff has had to educate new owners retroactively once transfers become known, and they have sometimes been surprised.
+About 16 properties have changed hands since their original contracts.
+Most transfers through real estate agents do not seem to inform the buyer about the Mills contract in any detail (even though it is recorded on the title and runs with the property).
+Staff has often had to educate new owners retroactively once transfers become known.
+The contract needs to require notification to the City when ownership or owner contact information changes.